AdobeDocs/advertising.en/help/dsp/reports/report-about.md

        >[!NOTE]
        >
        >* This report is intended to show how different targeted segments perform.
 It uses segment membership data.
 When an impression is served to a person or device belonging to two or more targeted segments, this report includes one row for each segment.
 For this reason, totals in this report may not match actual delivery.
-       >* Conversion metrics and custom goal data for segments is available after August 2, 2019.
-All other data for segments is available beginning after June 1, 2018.
+       >* Conversion metrics and custom goal data for segments are available after 2 August 2019.
+All other data for segments is available beginning after 1 June 1 2018.

     * **[!UICONTROL Site]:** By default, includes standard metrics, total media net spend, and total billable net spend by site.